sahajsoni7171-cmd/ai-based-sentiment-analysis/README.md

 ---

-## How to Run
+## How to Run the Project

 1. Install the required libraries:

    ```
    pip install -r requirements.txt
    ```
-2. Open the project in Jupyter Notebook
+2. Open the notebook in Jupyter
-3. Run the notebook step by step
+3. Run all the cells step by step

 ---

 ## Output

-After running the project, you will get:
+After running the project, we get:

-* Sentiment results (Positive/Negative/Neutral)
+* Sentiment prediction (Positive/Negative/Neutral)
-* A bar graph showing sentiment distribution
+* A bar chart showing sentiment distribution
-* A word cloud showing frequently used words
+* A word cloud of the processed text

 ---

-## Learning Outcome
+## What I Learned

-While working on this project, I understood:
+While working on this project, I got a better understanding of:

-* Basics of Natural Language Processing (NLP)
+* How basic NLP preprocessing works
-* How sentiment analysis works
+* How sentiment analysis is done using TextBlob
-* How to visualize data using Python
+* How to visualize data using Python libraries

 ---

-## Future Scope
+## Future Improvements

-This project can be improved by:
+Some improvements that can be made:

-* Using real-world datasets
+* Use a real dataset (like Twitter or reviews)
-* Applying machine learning models
+* Apply machine learning models instead of TextBlob
-* Creating a web-based interface
+* Build a simple UI for user input

+---

+## Personal Note

+This project was done as part of my learning process.
+It helped me understand how text analysis actually works in practice, not just in theory.

 ---